 Our geometric sound propagation algorithm is based on the image source method [Allen and Berkley 1979; Schröder and Lentz 2006].
 As originally formulated, this technique can simulate specular reflections only.
-However, it is possible to extend this method to handle edge diffraction effects as well [Chambers and Berthelot 1994; Torres et al. 2001; Pulkki et al. 2002; Calamia et al. 2005].
+However, it is possible to extend this method to handle edge diffraction effects as well [Pulkki et al. 2002; Calamia et al. 2005].
 In this section, we present our efficient algorithm to perform diffraction using region-based visibility computations to accelerate the computations.
 Figure 2 gives an overview of our technique.